People visit your website to answer two questions:

 - Tell the customer you would like to write their success story and post it on your website.
 If they are reluctant, don’t push.
 Let them grow used to the idea.

 - Let them know they can use it any way they choose.
-I can be a press release, a news article, or a handout at a trade show.
-You are helping them build a story about how they improved, and they will want their customers to know.
+It can be a press release, a news article, or a handout at a trade show.

 - Explain that you will need their approval of the final copy before you publish anything.